NVIDIA/FasterTransformer/docs/gpt_guide.md

 2. Run GPT on PyTorch

-    Basically, `gpt_example.py` includes the example how to declare a model, load a ckeckpoint, and forward context inputs and get generated outputs in Pytorch.
+    Basically, `gpt_example.py` includes the example how to declare a model, load a checkpoint, and forward context inputs and get generated outputs in Pytorch.

     For generating outputs based on context inputs, create a text file including the context inputs (line by line) and set `--sample_file_input` to the text file path.
 (By default, the script will generate outputs without context inputs.)
 Set `--sample_file_output` to write the outputs to a file.
 Use `--data_type fp16/bf16` to run in FP16 or BF16.